 Banjo & Kazooie’s amiibo figure was first released on March 26, 2021, and is compatible with Super Smash Bros.
-Ultimate.
-At present, Banjo & Kazooie have not gathered enough tournament results to receive a definitive position on our official tier list.
+Ultimate, where he is considered mid-to-high tier.
 If you would like to read our full Banjo & Kazooie amiibo training guide, you can find the link to it right here.

 Super Smash Bros.
 Ultimate